gomson/vicsydev/duffs_device_in_cl.md

 ```

 ### performance
-As of right now, threads and cooperative tasks are comparable in Lifoo when it comes to performance; but there is plenty more low hanging fruit left in the task code path. ```cl4l:*cl4l-speed*``` may be set to a value between 1 and 3 to optimize most of the code involved in one go.
+As of right now, cooperative tasks are around 20x faster than preemptive threads in Lifoo; but there is plenty more low hanging fruit left in the task code path. ```cl4l:*cl4l-speed*``` may be set to a value between 1 and 3 to optimize most of the code involved in one go.

 ```
-CL-USER> (cl4l-test:run-suite '(:lifoo :task :perf) :reps 10) (lifoo task perf)             1.292
+(lifoo task perf)             0.672
-(lifoo task spawn perf)       3.052
+(lifoo task spawn perf)       10.65
-TOTAL                         4.344
+TOTAL                         11.32

 (define-test (:lifoo :task :perf)
   (lifoo-asseq 0